Ongoing through April 2026(Updated): Crews will be installing pipeline in the Hermitage Community. See additional details in schedule.

 Work hours: Sunrise to Dusk, Mon-Fri.
 Work will never occur at night, unless due to emergent tasks.

-Through May 1, 2026 (updated as of 1/20): Pipeline material will be delivered and brought over the river just east of the West Hermitage bridge.
-This transport work will be ongoing as necessary but has become far less frequent since January 5.
-When the loads arrive, they will come in bunches.
-Typically, 4 loads/day coming off SR-39, but only averaging 1 truck load/week(typically Tue/Wed).
+Through May 1, 2026: Pipeline material for phase 1 is entirely onsite.
+Salvaged pipeline loads will still be offloaded over the Hermitage staging area just east of the lower Hermitage bridge.
+This offloading of pipeline will average one truckload/week.
 This will require brief road closures and coordination with UDOT.
-Pipe section will be hauled from this staging area over the river using a crane.
+Pipe sections will be hauled from this staging area over the river using a crane.
 Pipe sections will be lifted one at a time onto a large truck sitting on the ROW and transported to prescribed locations.

-Pipeline Installation (Section 1) - Crews have recently moved just east of the Cobbles Community headed eastbound.
+Pipeline Installation (Section 1) - Crews have recently moved just west of Hermitage, approaching the west bridge.
 Full access through the Cobbles bridge has been restored.
-Light duty trucks may be crossing the West Hermitage bridge occasionally.
+Pipeline backfill material and light duty trucks may be crossing the West Hermitage bridge occasionally (traveling east/west) and crossing the Fairmount Bridge.

 Upcoming community-specific coordination will be delivered via email or text messaging services to local property owners.
 Please notify us if you prefer to opt-out of text messaging.